Finding Meaning in the Cancer Experience

 Breast Friends helps women and families deal with the emotional upheaval of cancer.
 Our show offers advice and provides hope to the patients and survivors, while teaching their friends and family how to provide significant and helpful support to their loved ones.

 Our show benefits the patients, as well as their friends and family members in several ways: Patients benefit because they find hope and inspiration in hearing stories of survival not only from the co-hosts, but also from our guests.
 Their friends and family members benefit by learning ways to support their loved ones and understand her journey a bit better.
 Each week we will introduce a different topic and provide resources that are sure to create interest and provide additional support to the patients and their families.

-Breast Friends Cancer Support Radio can be heard live every Wednesday at 9 AM Pacific Time on the VoiceAmerica Health and Wellness Channel and Thursdays at 9 AM Pacific on VoiceAmerica Women's Channel.
+Breast Friends Cancer Support Radio can be heard live every Wednesday at 9 AM Pacific Time on the VoiceAmerica Health and Wellness Channel.

 Sharon Henifin, CN-BA and Becky Olson, CN-BA